Tambros/FlexPod-IMM-4.2.2/README.md

 10. Claim the FIs into Intersight and setup and deploy the Domain Profile.
 11. Execute the IMM playbooks with "ansible-playbook ./Create_IMM_Pools.yml", "ansible-playbook ./Create_IMM_Server_Policies.yml", and
      "ansible-playbook ./Create_IMM_Server_Profile_Templates.yml" to setup the Cisco UCS Server Profile Templates, Policies, and Pools.
-12. Follow the manual steps in the CVD to create UCS service profiles for three or more VMware ESXi management hosts.
+12. Follow the manual steps in the CVD to create UCS IMM server profiles for three or more VMware ESXi management hosts.
-13. Query the ESXi host IQNs and add to the "all.yml" file.
+13. Query the ESXi host IQNs or WWPNs from the server profiles and add to the "all.yml" file.
 14. If configurating Fibre Channel, follow the manual steps in the CVD to set up the MDS switches on the network and ssh into each switch.
 15. If configurating Fibre Channel, execute the MDS playbook with "ansible-playbook ./Setup_MDS.yml -i inventory".
 16. If configurating Fibre Channel, follow the manual steps in the CVD to add timezone information to the MDS switches.